 - the extreme costs of Solar Power in the UK, when accounting for it’s low productivity / capacity percentage.

 - the high future cost commitments that are entailed in the mandating of Offshore power even when accounting for their better productivity / capacity percentage.

 - in addition, Weather-Dependent Renewable generation technologies do not provide inertia in the power supply Grid.
 Inertia is crucial in ensuring immediate resilience to maintain Grid frequency in any emergency.
 As they are unpredictable and variable Renewable technologies are cannot support the Grid in recovery after the Grid disaster of a “Black Start”.

 - it estimates the maximum CO2 emissions savings achieved by the present UK Renewables fleet to be ~22 million tonnes.
 This amounts to less than 6% of UK CO2 emissions, about 0.06% of 2019 Global CO2 emissions and about 4% of the 2020 growth of CO2 emissions from the developing world:

-- the additional CO2 emissions over Gas-firing for the same power output resulting from the use of overseas sourced Biomass, (nominally Carbon neutral, by policy), at the UK Drax power stations can be estimated to exceed at the maximum potential of 22 million tonnes of CO2 savings achieved by installing the whole UK fleet of Weather Dependent Renewables.
+- the additional CO2 emissions over Gas-firing for the same power output resulting from the use of overseas sourced Biomass, (nominally Carbon neutral, by policy), at the UK Drax power stations can be estimated to exceed at the maximum potential of 22 million tonnes of CO2 savings achieved by installing the entire UK fleet of Weather-Dependent Renewables.